Abolish the sh*t out of your Nice Guy Syndrome.

 Are you ready to begin your transformation?
 If so, you’re in the right place.
-It’s time to abolish the shit out of your Nice Guy Syndrome and start getting what you want in love, sex, and life.
+Let’s abolish the shit out of your Nice Guy Syndrome.

-Obviously, there is nothing wrong with being nice to others.
-But, this isn’t about being nice to others.
-This is about being nice to yourself.
-And, when you fail to stand up for your values, make your own needs a priority and walk away from bad situations, you’re denying yourself the life you deserve.
-And, in fact, you’re not really being nice at all.
-You’re also venturing down a path towards frustration and heartbreak.
+Certainly, there is nothing wrong with being nice to others.
+Rest assured, it’ll serve you well to go through life as a decent human being.
+But when you fail to stand up for your values, make your own needs a priority, and walk away from bad situations, you’re denying yourself the life you deserve.
+And you’re not really being nice at all.

 - If I am a good guy, then everyone will love me and like me (and people I desire will desire me).